When do the Olympics start and end? See the schedule for the 2024 Paris Games.

 The 2024 Paris Olympics are set to kick off soon, with a schedule full of sporting events.
 Here's everything you need to know about when this summer's Olympics will start and end.

 The Olympics will officially open in Paris on the night of Friday, July 26 and continue through Sunday, Aug.
 11, although some team events started on July 24.
-The July 26 opening ceremony will be held on the Seine river, which flows though Paris.
+The July 26 opening ceremony will be held on the Seine River, which flows through Paris.
 The closing ceremony, which includes a parade of flags and athletes, will take place on Aug.
 11.

 When is the opening ceremony for the 2024 Olympics?